In 2020, lung cancer was the leading cause of cancer deaths in Europe, and was associated with 384,000 deaths.

 At Janssen Oncology, we’re concentrating on developing targeted therapies for patients whose treatment options are limited and who tend to have poor outcomes.
 Specifically, we are working on addressing the need for targeted therapies that address specific subtypes of lung cancer, particularly for people with non-small cell lung cancer (NSCLC), one of the world’s most common and deadly cancers.

 The five-year NSCLC survival rate is 24% and targeted therapies can help people with NSCLC live longer, with a better quality of life.
 NSCLC can be driven by a range of different mutations, with different characteristics.
 The EGFR (epidermal growth factor receptor) gene is one of those affected by these mutations.

 EGFR exon 20 insertion mutations are a specific subtype of EGFR mutation.
 These mutations are an uncommon form of EGFR-mutated NSCLC, and are known to be associated with poor survival outcomes.

 Lung cancer in numbers

 To date, only one targeted therapy has been approved by the European Medicines Agency specifically for NSCLC patients with lung cancer who have epidermal growth factor receptor (EGFR) exon 20 insertion mutations.

 Typically, EGFR exon 20 insertion mutations are associated with poor survival rates.
 The estimated overall survival for these patients is 16 months.

 EGFR mutations, including exon 20 insertions, are particularly prevalent in women, non-smokers, those of Asian ethnicity and cancers with adenocarcinoma histology.

 “Not only is lung cancer the leading cause of cancer death, but it also carries a high symptom burden with associated lowered quality of life.
-At Janssen, we are committed to developing innovative targeted therapies that address the unmet needs for specific types of lung cancer, such as those with EGFR mutated non-small cell lung cancer.”
+At Janssen, we are committed to developing innovative targeted therapies that address the unmet needs for specific types of lung cancer, such as those with EGFR mutated non-small cell lung cancer, hoping to improve patients’ quality of life and survival rates.”